Logo 0%

 Beautiful Designs of Rangoli for Diwali

 The above tales give an impeccable justification for the popularity of such rangolis, especially on the occasion of Diwali.
-For such colours, you will not have a problem finding them in the market respectively.
+For such colours, you will not have a problem finding them in the market.

-7. Rangoli made of peepal leaves, bangles, grains
+7. Rangoli made of peepal leaves, bangles, and grains

 Beautiful Designs of Rangoli for Diwali